What e-commerce business doesn’t constantly ask: “How do we get more users to check out?”

 You all know that to increase the percentage of your visitors who checkout or buy you need to use conversion optimization.
 But most people misunderstand what conversion optimization is really about.

 Many people think it is the same thing as A/B testing.
 This is not true — A/B testing is just a small part of a much bigger process for conversion optimization.
-Other people think it means analyzing your digital analytics.
-While both A/B testing and digital analytics are critically important, there is also a second type of data: qualitative data.
+Other people think it means analyzing your website analytics.
+While both A/B testing and website analytics are critically important, there is also a second type of data: qualitative data.

 Where quantitative data tells us what happened, qualitative data attempts to tell us why.